This post may contain affiliate links.

 It’s a good idea to check for any big festivals that are approaching if you are planning a USA road trip in advance.
 We unexpectedly arrived in New Orleans for Mardi Gras, a bonus, but it pushed accommodation costs up.

 The United States is a big country but the East coast or West Coast are very easy to explore in isolation.
-The distance from NYC to Florida is only about the same as Port Douglas ( our old home in Australia) to Brisbane, that’s our usual airport commute!
+The distance from NYC to Florida is only about the same as Port Douglas (our old home in Australia) to Brisbane, that was our usual 24 hour airport commute.

 Some days we drove for 9 hours, some for 2.
 You really can play it by ear.
 Sometimes we stopped in “middle of nowhere” towns just for a rest stop.
 We found some unexpected delights that way, such as the Darian Sea Monster.

-I’ll publish our exact schedule in another post, we’re still road tripping, so it’s as-yet incomplete.
+I’ll publish our exact schedule in another post.

 Visa Requirements for the USA

 International travellers resident in countries which qualify for the USA Visa Waiver Programme will need to apply online for an ESTA.
 (Electronic System for Travel Authorisation).
-Europe, New Zealand and Australia all qualify, check eligibility here.
+Europe, New Zealand and Australia all qualify, check eligibility here..
+This information was up to date at time of publication but always check for yourself, things may have changed.

 We’ve had a wonderful time travelling around the USA, it’s been better than we expected, to be honest.
 We didn’t think we’d find so much diversity, history, wildlife, and great food, ( have a look at some of the amazing food in New Orleans).

-If you are planning a USA road trip please don’t hesitate to get in touch if you think we can help at all.
+If you are planning a USA road trip please don’t hesitate to comment below if you think we can help at all.
+What places would you recommend to people visiting the USA?
+While you’re here take a look at our favourite destination in the US, with this “family things to do” post.